 However, it is important to note that cervical stenosis does not always get worse and cause progressive symptoms.
 Many people have mild stenosis and never become symptomatic, or have mild symptoms which are not bothersome enough to seek treatment.
 Even if symptoms occur which are severe enough to seek treatment, they can usually be controlled with a combination of medication and physical therapy.
 We work closely with you and many different health care practicioners to choose the treatment plan best suited to your needs.

 If surgery is ultimately necessary, there are two basic surgeries that are performed, with several variations to each one.
 Depending on the cause and location of the stenosis, surgery may be performed from the front, known as anterior cervical fusion.
 Surgery may also be performed from the back of the neck, commonly called a posterior laminectomy.
+There may be an option for Minimally Invasive Spine Surgery.
 To learn more about what to expect if you are in the hospital for one of these surgeries, click here.

 Click on their links for individual contact information, or please feel free to call our general number (434) 924-2203 (Local) or 1-800-362-2203 (Toll free) and our staff will help you.